Polyconseil/easygettext/README.md

 Nevertheless, the way [angular-gettext](https://angular-gettext.rocketeer.be/) does it (with tokens, directly in HTML) is elegant, is used by many other libraries and will also be the way to do it in Angular2.

-Also, by utilizing [acorn](https://github.com/ternjs/acorn), this tool will parse and compile typical JavaScript expressions used in translate-filter expressions.
+Also, by utilizing either [acorn](https://github.com/ternjs/acorn) or [babel](https://github.com/babel/babel), this tool will parse and compile typical JavaScript expressions used in translate-filter expressions.
 For example, exposed to a (AngularJS-based) fragment like
 ```html
 <span ng-bind="isNight ?
 'Moon' + 'shine' : 'Day' + 'light' |translate"></span>
 <span ng-bind="isC ?
 'C' + (isD ?
 'D' : 'd') : 'c' + (isE ?
 'E' : 'e') |i18n "></span>